Sister George

-Sister George were an English band from London, recognised as being significant in the 1990s Queercore scene, who formed in 1993.
+Sister George were an English band from London, recognised as being significant in the 1990s queercore scene, who formed in 1993.

+Naming, genre and lineup

 The group's name was inspired by the 1968 film The Killing of Sister George, which was an adaptation of the play of the same name.
 Although singer Ellyot called the film "stereotypical and obviously written by a man" she loved Beryl Reid calling her a "dyke heroine".

-Although queer punk bands had existed in the UK in the 1980s, such as The Apostles/Academy 23,No Brain Cells and Tongue Man (early 1990s), Sister George were one of the first queercore identified UK bands.
+Although queer punk bands had existed in the UK in the 1980s, such as The Apostles/Academy 23, No Brain Cells and Tongue Man (early 1990s), Sister George were one of the first queercore identified UK bands.

 The members were Lisa Cook on bass, Daryl Stanislaw on drums, Lyndon Holmes on guitar and vocals, and Ellyott on lead vocals and guitar.

+History

+First gig and album

 Sister George's first gig was at the Girlygig club night organised by Jen from Linus in 1993.

 Their album, Drag King, came out on Catcall Records in 1995, which was run by Liz Naylor.
 It was re-released in the U.S. by Outpunk Records, and a music video for the song "Handle Bar" was made.
 This song also appeared on the Outpunk Records compilation, Outpunk Dance Party.